ronakj91/Personal-Dictionary/README.md

 # Personal-Dictionary
-This is your personal dictionary which you can use to store bits and pieces like some links, some useful info form a meeting, some important text you found on a website or whatever you think is important for you!
+This is your personal dictionary which you can use to store bits and pieces like some links, some useful info from a meeting, some important text you found on a website, or whatever you think is important for you!

-This dictionary is powered by database hence this dictionary will come with all the goodness of it.
-Since this is bare minimum infrastructure hence it have very basic functionality like add and fetch word.
+This dictionary is powered by a database hence this dictionary will come with all the goodness of it.
+Since this is a bare minimum infrastructure hence it has very basic functionality like add and fetch word.
 The GUI is also very very basic.
-As this project progresses and more people gets involved we can turn this into a very useful little software :-)
+As this project progresses and more people get involved we can turn this into a very useful little software :-)